aumirza/tic-tac-toe/readme.md

 - Choose Single Player (vs AI) or Multiplayer (vs a friend).
 - Take turns placing X and O on the board.
 - Win the game by getting three in a row (horizontal, vertical, or diagonal).
-- Enjoy sound effects and smooth animations!
+- Enjoy AI-powered moves, smooth animations, and sound effects!

 # 🚀 Optimizations

 - AI performance tuning for quicker decision-making.
 - Optimized rendering to prevent unnecessary re-renders.
+- Machine Learning Training for more dynamic AI playstyles.
 - Audio preloading for seamless sound effects.

 # 🤝 Contributing